 As discussed above under "Dividend Policy," we do not currently expect to make distributions on our common shares.
 In the event that we do make distributions of cash or other property, subject to the passive foreign investment company rules described below, distributions paid on common shares, other than certain pro rata distributions of common shares, will be treated as dividends to the extent paid out of our current or accumulated earnings and profits (as determined under U.S. federal income tax principles).
-Because we do not maintain calculations of our earnings and profits under U.S. federal income tax principles).
 Because we do not maintain calculations of our earnings and profits under U.S. federal income tax principles, we expect that distributions will be reported to U.S. Holders as dividends.
 For so long as our common shares are listed on NASDAQ or we are eligible for benefits under the Treaty, dividends paid to certain non-corporate U.S. Holders will be eligible for taxation as "qualified dividend income" and therefore, subject to applicable limitations, will be taxable at rates not in excess of the long-term capital gain rate applicable to such U.S. Holder.
-U.S. Holders should consult their tax advisers regarding the availability of the reduced tax rate on dividends will be treated as foreign-source dividend income to U.S. Holders and will not be eligible for the dividends-received deduction generally available to U.S. corporations under the Code.
-Dividends will be included in a U.S. Holder's income on the date of the U.S. Holder's receipt of the dividend income ta or any anount calculated by reference to the exchange rate in effect on the date of accual or constructive receipt, regardless of whether the payment is in fact converted into U.S. dollars at that time.
-If the dividend income.
-A U.S. Holder may have foreign currency gain or loss if the dividend is converted into U.S. dollars after the date of receipt.
+U.S. Holders should consult their tax advisers regarding the availability of the reduced tax rate on dividends in their particular circumstances.
+The amount of a dividend will include any amounts withheld by us in respect of Swiss income taxes.
+The amount of the dividend will be treated as foreign-source dividend income to U.S. Holder's income on the date of the U.S. Holder's receipt of the dividend.
+The amount of any dividend income paid in Swiss Francs will be included in a U.S. Holder's income on the date of the U.S. Holder's receipt of the dividend.
+The amount of any dividend income paid in Swiss Francs will be the U.S. dollars anount calculated by reference to the exchange rate in effect on the date of actual or constructive receipt, regardless of whether the payment is in fact converted into U.S. dollars at that time.
+If the dividend is converted into U.S. dollars on the date of receipt, a U.S. Holder should not be required to recognize foreign curre